ome/omero-guide-scripts/docs/extended_description.rst

 Namespaces
 ^^^^^^^^^^
-The default namespace for OMERO Key-Value pairs generated in the web-interface and by our script is ``openmicroscopy.org/omero/client/mapAnnotation``.
+The default Namespace for OMERO Key-Value pairs generated in the web-interface and by our script is ``openmicroscopy.org/omero/client/mapAnnotation``.
-Only Key-Value pairs with this namespace can be edited in the web-interface later!
+Only Key-Value pairs with this Namespace can be edited in the web-interface later!

-Leaving the "*Namespace*" parameter blank will assign the default namespace to the new Key-Value pairs created, or \
+Leaving the "*Namespace*" parameter blank will assign the default Namespace to the new Key-Value pairs created, or \

-Additionally, you can choose to use custom namespaces, e.g. to utilize the `OMERO-Mapr <https://github.com/ome/omero-mapr>`_ functionalities, for each different Key.
+Additionally, you can choose to use custom Namespaces, e.g. to utilize the `OMERO-Mapr <https://github.com/ome/omero-mapr>`_ functionalities, for each different Key.
-To do so just add a first row in the .csv with the first column containing "*namespace*".
-The corresponding namespace for each Key is then put above the respective Key. \
+To do so just add a first row in the CSV with the first column containing "*namespace*".
+The corresponding Namespace for each Key is then put above the respective Key. \
-If no namespace is given, the script will fall back to the default namespace.
+If no Namespace is given, the script will fall back to the default Namespace.

 +-------------+------------+-----------+------------------------+
 | namespace   |            | Custom_NS |REMBI_Biosample         |